fishingpvalues/resnet-bilstm-attention-dt/README.md

 This project was developed as part of the following academic research:

-Your Full Name.
+Daniel Fischer.
 (2025). *Digital Twin Validation Through Deep Learning and Statistical Hypothesis Testing*.
 [PhD/Master's Thesis, Your University Name].
 Repository link: https://repository.university.edu/thesis/identifier

 For a detailed explanation of the methodology and theoretical background, please refer to the thesis.